 - Shutdown servers

-- Deploy the new application jar on servers’ classpath
+- Deploy the new application jar the servers’ classpath

 - Start servers